Esther434/esther434/README.md

 ## 📝 Overview
 This project showcases an interactive Retail Store Sales Dashboard built using Microsoft Excel.
-It analyzes 2019 retail sales data to help stakeholders monitor performance, identify trends, and make data-driven decisions.
+It analyses 2019 retail sales data to help stakeholders monitor performance, identify trends, and make data-driven decisions.

 ---